Does the 3×3 Rule Work? What Science and Experts Say

 Making Healthy Habits Feel Less Intimidating

-People like the 3×3 rule a lot because it’s simple to follow and doesn’t call for big changes.
-It tells you to take smaller, more realistic steps instead of completely changing your routine.
-You’re not promising to work out for hours or follow a strict diet—you’re just adding a few easy things you can do to your day.
+People like the 3×3 rule a lot because it’s simple to follow and doesn’t call for significant changes.
+It tells you to take smaller, more realistic steps instead of entirely changing your routine.
+You’re not promising to work out for hours or follow a strict diet—you’re just adding a few simple things you can do to your day.

 This is how experts say you can break things down and stay on track.
-Start small with good habits, says the American Psychological Association.
-This will help people keep them up.
+Start small with beneficial habits, says the American Psychological Association.
+This will help people keep them up and shows why the 3×3 rule for healthy habits appeals to so many.

 The Science Behind Small Steps

-It is any small act performed consistently that makes the biggest difference.
+It is any small act performed consistently that makes the most significant difference.
 For example, matching three 10-minute walks to a 30-minute workout is equally helpful to the heart.

 It Helps More Than Just Your Body